 This principle governs the admissions and subsequent treatment of students in all colleges, as well as student participation in extracurricular activities.
 It is a guiding policy in the employment of students, either by the Nevada System of Higher Education or by outsiders through the System.
 All student services, including financial aid, placement, tutoring, and counseling, are governed by the concept of equal opportunity.

 All enrolled UNLV students are eligible for scholarships.
 Some scholarships require a special application available through Financial Aid and Scholarships or individual awarding units.
-Students may search for scholarships that fit their background and area of study by using a database of scholarships available online.

 A UNLV scholarship committee selects the scholarship recipient(s) based on the donor’s criteria.
 Due to IRS regulations, the donor may not participate in the selection of the recipients.
 When recipients are selected, funds are transferred from the UNLV Foundation to the Financial Aid and Scholarships office to disburse the awards to the scholarship recipient(s).
 The UNLV Foundation serves only as the receiving and investing entity for scholarship gifts given by you or your organization.